bitsanity/adiweb/README.md

-This repo illustrates use of the [ADILOS](https://github.com/bitsanity/ADILOS) protocol and the [simpleth ](https://github.com/bitsanity/simpleth) app to perform a secure exchange of public keys and thereafter use elliptic-curve encryption to exchange messages.
+This repo illustrates use of the [ADILOS](https://github.com/bitsanity/ADILOS) protocol to exchange public keys and then communicate securely with elliptic-curve encryption.

 **adiweb** includes two programs: **gkeeper** and **agentui**